SQL reference for query expressions used in ArcGIS

 • When the data source is a database or enterprise geodatabase, ArcGIS will pass the SQL expression to the RDBMS for resolution and you will need to consult the documentation for your database management system for the specific expression syntax and data types supported.

-In ArcGIS AllSource, the SQL expression dialog box can be found in the following locations:
+In ArcGIS AllSource, SQL expressions can be used in the following tools and locations:

 SQL expression syntax